kal-J/debezium-mysql-replication/README.md

    Note: The script retains the 5 most recent schema syncs and automatically updates the "latest" pointer.# MySQL Replication with Debezium and Kafka (Using Environment Variables)

-This guide explains how to set up MySQL replication from Server A to Server B using Debezium and Kafka with Docker Compose, using environment variables for sensitive information.

 ### 8. Promoting Destination to Primary (When Needed)